 – It increases the stability of the organization and reduces its legal liability.

-- It protects people involved and company from any potential harm.
+– It protects the people involved and the company from any potential harm.

-Let's take a close look at different strategies for mitigating risks:
+Let’s take a close look at different management strategies for mitigating risks:

 Accepting a risk does not reduce the impact of it on the organization.
 However, risk acceptance is considered as a valid option.
 Accepting risks involve identifying and analyzing risks and bringing these risks into the attention of stakeholders so that everyone involved are aware of the risks and its consequences.
 The most common reason for accepting a risk is that the cost of mitigation options might outweigh the benefit.